Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 \subsubsection{1D Simulation from the angle-averaged 2D profile}

 Fig. \ref{fig:orig-growth} shows the time evolution of FFI growth rates ($2\pi/\tau_\mathrm{as}$) of 1D CCSN simulation without FFC.
 The time $t=0$ corresponds to the time 1D simulation started from the angle-averaged 2D profile, $t=270\,\mathrm{ms}$ after bounce.
 Initially, the sudden disappearance of turbulence leads to rapid recession of shock wave, and it settles down at $t\sim15\,\mathrm{ms}$.
 We find that the FFI region appears at $t=27\,\mathrm{ms}$ around $r\sim40\,\mathrm{km}$.
-This is caused by so-called type-II crossing \cite{Nagakura2021PhRvD.104h3025N}, where $\bar\nu_e$ dominates over $\nu_e$ for the outgoing direction and opposite for the incoming direction.
+This is caused by so-called type-II crossing \cite{Nagakura2021PhRvD.104h3025N}, where $\bar\nu_e$ dominates over $\nu_e$ for the radially outgoing direction and opposite for the ingoing direction.
 This type of FFI typically appears around the $\nu_e$ neutrino sphere, where $\bar\nu_e$ are half-decoupled from matter and become more forward-peaked than $\nu_e$.
 Appearance of this kind of FFI has already been reported in previous studies \cite{Nagakura2021PhRvD.104h3025N,Harada2022ApJ...924..109H,Akaho2023ApJ...944...60A,Akaho2024PhRvD.109b3012A}.
-The FFI region outside the shock wave is generated by the type-I crossings where back-scatter of $\bar\nu_e$ makes it dominant over $\nu_e$ for the incoming direction.
-Note that the type-II FFC region shrinks with time faster than the PNS contraction, and disappears at $t\sim120\,\mathrm{ms}$.
+The FFI region outside the shock wave is generated by the type-I crossings where back-scatter of $\bar\nu_e$ makes it dominant over $\nu_e$ for the ingoing direction. {We particularly focus on this type-II FFI because the flavor composition of the outgoing neutrinos is changed and possibly affect the neutrino heating rates and the observed spectra.} Note that the type-II FFC region shrinks with time faster than the PNS contraction, and disappears at $t\sim120\,\mathrm{ms}$.
 This is because switching to 1D makes the equilibrium $Y_e$ value to be higher than the 2D case.
-We start the mixing simulation from the time right before type-II FFC appears at $\sim40\,\mathrm{km}$ (denoted as cyan vertical dashed line in Fig. \ref{fig:orig-growth}).
+We start the mixing simulation from the time right before type-II FFI appears at $\sim40\,\mathrm{km}$ (denoted as cyan vertical dashed line in Fig. \ref{fig:orig-growth}).

-Hydrodynamics and neutrino profiles at that snapshot is presented in Fig. \ref{fig:orig-rad}.
-For the ingoing direction, $\nu_e$ dominates over $\bar\nu_e$.
+Hydrodynamics and neutrino profiles at that snapshot is presented in Fig. \ref{fig:orig-rad}. { $G_\mathrm{out}$ and $G_\mathrm{in}$ are the energy-integrated distribution function for the radially outgoing and ingoing neutrinos, respectively, defined as } For the ingoing direction, $\nu_e$ dominates over $\bar\nu_e$.
 On the other hand, for the outgoing direction, $\bar\nu_e$ abundance slightly excess $\nu_e$ at $\sim40\,\mathrm{km}$, which generates FFI.